Find online courses made by experts from around the world.

 Learn and practice real-world skills and achieve your goals.

-Perfect for beginners, also designed for intermediates who want to do it better.
+Perfect for beginners who haven't created one, also designed for intermediates who want to do it better.
+As a bonus, students who use the course can have their blog featured on mine.

-Everything from choosing a domain name to posting and sharing with social media.
-We'll blog in a schedule that fits yours as a stress-free way to assist your career.
+You'll quickly learn everything from choosing a domain name to posting and sharing with social media.
+Blog to your own schedule as a stress-free way to assist your career.

-And the best part is that blogs can be made free of charge.
-Of course you can spend wisely on a custom domain name, premium template or hosting if you want, but that's not required.
-Any author on any budget can follow this program, and we'll use free examples with Wordpress (dot) com and Blogger.
+And the best part is that blogs can be made for free.
+You can also spend on a custom domain name, premium template or hosting, but it's not a requirement.
+Any author on any budget can follow this program right away, and we’ll use free examples with Wordpress (dot) com and Blogger.
 The lessons will also apply to Wordpress (dot) org templates or blogs hosted elsewhere.

 Not for you?
 No problem.